Todd: Meg, I'm going to give you a test.

 Todd: Yeah, and you really sound like a pack rat.

-A pack rat is a person who keeps a lot of things.
-A pack rat does not like to throw things away.
+A pack rat is someone who does not like to throw things away and has lots of stuff they rarely use.
 Notice the following:

 out of luck